ohnotnow/cronmon/readme.md

 notifications every five minutes about a job that's failed to run.
 If you want to alter that you can change the 'alert_interval' value in config/cronmon.php.
 You can also change the prefix of the email alert there too - by default it's '[CRONMON]'.

+In that config file you can also change the default number of hours a job can fail for before it is sent to any 'fallback' email address for the job.
+This is useful when, for instance, the primary user should get notified right away, but the 'fallback' will start to get notified if they haven't dealt with things after some time.
+The default is 24hrs.

 If you want to change things about the actual email that is sent, have a look at `app/Notifications/JobHasGoneAwol.php`.
 Also have a read of the the laravel [notification docs](https://laravel.com/docs/5.3/notifications).